Prime Minister of India: Post-premiership

-Some prime ministers have had significant careers after their tenure, including H. D. Deve Gowda, who remained a Member of the Lok Sabha until 2019, and Manmohan Singh, who continues to be a Member of the Rajya Sabha.
+Some prime ministers have had significant careers after their tenure, including H. D. Deve Gowda, who continues to be a member of Parliament.

 Death

 Prime ministers are accorded a state funeral.
 It is customary for states and union territories to declare a day of mourning on the occasion of death of any former prime minister.

 Commemoration

 Several institutions are named after prime ministers of India.
-The birth date of Jawaharlal Nehru is celebrated as children's day in India.
+The birth date of Jawaharlal Nehru is celebrated as children's day while the birth date of Charan Singh is celebrated as farmer's day in India.
 Prime ministers are also commemorated on the postage stamps of several countries.

 Prime ministerial funds

 The prime minister presides over various funds.

 National Defence Fund

 The National Defence Fund (NDF) was set up the Indian government in 1962, in the aftermath of 1962 Sino-Indian War.
 The prime minister acts as chairperson of the fund's executive committee, while, the ministers of defence, finance and home act as the members of the executive committee, the finance minister also acts the treasurer of the committee.
 The secretary of the fund's executive committee is a joint secretary in the Prime Minister's Office, dealing with the subject of NDF.
-The fund—according to its website—is "entirely dependent on voluntary contributions from the public and does not get any budgetary support.".
+The fund, according to its website, is "entirely dependent on voluntary contributions from the public and does not get any budgetary support.".
 Donations to the fund are 100% tax-deductible under section 80G of the Income Tax Act, 1961.